Expert Advisory Group on Data Access

 In 2013, EAGDA carried out a study to find out:

-- what factors help and hinder researchers in making the data they generate more widely available
+- what factors help or hinder researchers in making the data they generate more widely available

 - how to create incentives to promote data sharing.